QGEP/docs/en/user-guide/digitizing/digitizingcatchments.rst

 * When finished editing attributes, click the **OK** button

-.. note:: Then new area does not overlap the old areas.
+.. note:: The new area does not overlap the old areas.

 .. note:: To control the exact area of a selected polygon, see in the **Identify Results** window under **(Derived)**.